ethanjing/StevensGuide/README.md

 ## Introduction

-This web application focus on creating a guide of Stevens Institute of Technology which will allow users to get information about landmarks, buildings, restaurants and other spots of Stevens.
+This web application use django to create a guide of Stevens Institute of Technology which will allow users to get information about landmarks, buildings, restaurants and other spots of Stevens.

 ## Core Features